Starting our Journey in Anglona

 We may start our voyage from the marvelous sea of Stintino, or the sweet dunes of Arbus or from the luxurious villas of Costa Smeralda.
 But our curiosity lead us in a more secluded place, not so famous as others, very peaceful and suggestive.

-Our eyes moves to south from Lu Bagnu, the little locality near Castelsardo, and we see the green hills waiting for us… Green is color of the island in the first month of the year.
+Our eyes moves to south from Lu Bagnu, the little locality near Castelsardo, with beautiful beaches, and we see the green hills waiting for us… Green is color of the island in the first month of the year.
 The winds, a bit cold, moves some clouds in the sky.

 The village of Tergu